langdoc/uralic/README.md

 for the subsets that are planned to be included.

 This package is in an extremely early testing stage and it is not yet supposed to be used in actual research.
-Currently there is most Public Domain data from Komi-Zyrian, and adding that into the package is one of the next steps.
+Currently, mostly Public Domain data from Zyrian Komi is included, and adding that into the package is one of the next steps.
 The whole current setup is experimental and may change any moment.
 We will also add an explicit documentation concerning how to use and cite the whole data set or individual resources.

 This version contains data from several Uralic languages, and those are parallel alignable by `sentence_id`.
-If there are no matching id’s between the datasets, then that means there are no parallel matches for that sentence between some of the languages.
-The book used for testing, Four Battles is available in [Erzya](http://urn.fi/URN:NBN:fi-fe2014082633380), [Moksha](http://urn.fi/URN:NBN:fi-fe2014090944573), [Komi Zyrian](http://urn.fi/URN:NBN:fi-fe2014102045428), [Komi
+If there are no matching id’s found between the datasets, then that means there are no parallel matches for that sentence between some of the languages.
+The book used for testing, Four Battles, is available in [Erzya](http://urn.fi/URN:NBN:fi-fe2014082633380), [Moksha](http://urn.fi/URN:NBN:fi-fe2014090944573), [Komi Zyrian](http://urn.fi/URN:NBN:fi-fe2014102045428), [Komi